 The Compensation Committee also annually reviews the overall compensation of our executive officers for the purpose of determining whether discretionary bonuses should be granted.
 In 2015, LCI presented a report to the Compensation Committee comparing our performance, size and executive compensation levels to those of peer group companies.
 LCI also reviewed with the Compensation Committee the base salaries, annual bonuses, total cash compensation, long-term compensation and total compensation of our senior executive officers relative to those companies.
 The performance comparison presented to the Compensation Committee each year includes a comparison of our total shareholder return, earnings per share growth, sales, net income (and one-year growth of both measures) to the peer group companies.
 The Compensation Committee reviews this information along with details about the components of each executive officer's compensation.
 LCI also provided guidance to the Compensation Committee with respect to the extension of Messrs.
 McGrath's and Bennett's employment agreements (see " - Employment Agreements").
-The Compensation Committee consulted with Frederick W. Cook & Co., Inc. ("FWC), a compensation consulting firm, in 2012 with respect to determination of a portion of Mr. Berman's bonus criteria for 2012, and in 2013 with respect to determination of a portion of his bonus criteria for 2014.
-The Compensation Committee also consulted with FWC in 2013 with respect to a portion of Mr. McGrath's bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2014.
-The Compensation Committee consulted with LCI with respect to establishing the bonus criteria for Messrs.
-Berman and McGrath for 2015.
+The Compensation Committee consulted with Frederick W. Cook & Co., Inc. ("FWC), a compensation consulting firm, in 2012 with respect to determination of a portion of his bonus criteria for 2013, and in 2014 with respect to determination of a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2013 and in 2014 with respect to a portion of his bonus criteria for 2015.

 Nominating and Corporate Governance Committee.
 In addition to risk management functions, the functions of the Nominating and Corporate Governance Committee are to develop our corporate governance system and to review proposed new members of our board of directors, including those recommended by our stockholders.
 Messrs.
 Poulsen (Chairman) and Sitrick are the current members of our Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board.
 The full text of the charter is available on our website at www.jakks.com.
-The Board has determined that each member of this Committee is "independent," as defined under the applicable rules of Nasdag.
+The Board has determined that each member of this Committee is "independent," as defined under the applicable rules of Nasdaq.